 If each category is rated satisfactory, the composite terminal rating will be satisfactory.
 If one or more category is rated unsatisfactory, the motor carrier is informed of the unsatisfactory condition and specific direction is given to correct the unsatisfactory condition.
-Consequently, an unsatisfactory terminal safety rating is assigned and a reinspection will be scheduled within 120 days to ensure the motor carrier has corrected the unsatisfactory condition.
+Consequently, an unsatisfactory terminal safety rating is assigned, and a reinspection will be completed within 90 days for tour bus terminals, or 120 days for other bus terminals, to ensure the motor carrier has corrected the unsatisfactory condition.